apache/lucenenet/websites/site/contributing/how-to-setup-java-lucene-debugging.md

  <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/using-eclipse07.png'>

-Then set the System Library radio button to “Workspace default JRE” if it’s not selected already.
+Then set the System Library radio button to "Workspace default JRE" if it's not selected already.
 Then clicked the Finish button on that dialog, and then click the Finish button on the other dialog.

 Then expand the window to take up the whole VM and you will see a build progress indicator in the lower status bar.
 The project is now building in the background.